starryalley/Anduril2/README.md

 In candle wobble style (default/stock) we can additional use 7C to toggle if we want to use aux led to assist in tint mixing.
 Red or yellow aux LED will light up along with the wobbling light.

+## Fireworks mode

+There is an additional strobe mode called Fireworks, right after Lightning mode.
+The main emitters will light up like fireworks.

+Adjust firework brightness (explosion brightness):
+- `4C`: decrease brightness by 12
+- `5C`: increase brightness by 12
+- `6C`: reset brightness to default (max regulated level, which is MAX_1x7135)

 # Configuration changes

+- Ramp length is changed from `150` to `200` for kr4 variants.
+The PWM levels in channel 0 and 1 are changed accordingly so it responds better in lower levels, and also allows for better candle modes.
 - Smooth floor level set to 1 (lowest but unstable moonlight)
 - Default level set to smooth floor level (moonlight)
 - Simple UI is inactive by default (Advanced UI is the default now)
-- Reordering strobe mode: Candle->Lightning Storm->Bike Flasher->Party Strobe->Tactical Strobe.
+- Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe.
 (Candle and Lightning storm are my most used strobe modes, hence why)
-- Disable Biker Flasher (I'm not using D4v2 for biking)
 - Use 8C instead of 5C for momentary mode (not used often so make it harder to enter)
-- Default AUX LED mode in standby/lockout mode set to show current temperature with low/high setting respectively
+- Default AUX LED mode in standby/lockout mode set to show current temperature
 - Lower default candle mode amplitude from 32 to 28 so it is a calmer candle light
 - Lower default lightning mode max possible interval from around 8sec to 16sec so it will appear less busy
 - Use a quarter of clock speed instead of half, and 1/8 of clock speed insteead of a quarter when in lower levels.